 While Medicaid is not only for the poor, it does not cover all low-income individuals, either.
 Adults, age 21 and older, who do not have children and who are not disabled, pregnant or elderly, are typically not eligible for Medicaid, regardless of how low their income may be.
 Legal immigrants are not allowed to apply for Medicaid during the first five years they live in this country.
 This is true, even if they initially meet all of the eligibility requirements.

-If you have questions regarding Medicaid eligibility, or any other Medicaid planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding Medicaid eligibility, or any other Medicaid planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.